getodk/central-backend/docs/api.md

 ### Deleting an Entity [DELETE /projects/{projectId}/datasets/{name}/entities/{uuid}]

 Use this API to delete an Entity.
-With this API, Entity is soft-deleted, which means it is still in the database and you can retreive it by passing `?deleted=true` to []().
-In future, we will provide a way to restore deleted entities and purge deleted entities.
+With this API, Entity is soft-deleted, which means it is still in the database and you can retreive it by passing `?deleted=true` to [GET /projects/:id/datasets/:name/entities](#reference/entities/retrieving-entities/entities-metadata).
+In the future, we will provide a way to restore deleted entities and purge deleted entities.

 + Parameters
     + projectId: `16` (number, required) - The numeric ID of the Project